Sound Design Fundamentals

-Course No. PHV 261-361-461 Credits: 3.0
+Course No. PHV 201 Credits: 3.0

-Contemporary Color Photography: Digital + Film
+Photo Major 3.1: Contemporary Color Photography: Theory + Practice

 Course No. PHV 225-325-425 Credits: 3.0

 This course is designed to investigate the contemporary applications of color in photography while developing a working knowledge of color theory in relationship to photographic practice.
-The course includes a wide range of color-based practices and techniques as well an exploration of subtractive and additive color as they pertain to digital and chemical photographic processes.
-The interaction between light, pigmentation, and photographic materials, will also be covered.
-This course is required for Photography majors and is open as an elective to other students.
-Offered fall.
+The course includes a wide range of color-based techniques and an exploration of subtractive and additive color as they pertain to digital and chemical photographic processes.
+The interaction between light, pigmentation, and photographic materials will also be covered and realized in production of an in-depth color technical notebook.
+Required for photography majors in the photo track.
+Open studio elective.

-Course No. PHV 321-421 Credits: 3.0
+Course No. PHV 226-326-426 Credits: 3.0

 While at CIA, you'll learn from the masters through our rigorous, world-class curriculum and connect with working professionals to begin your career.